ttk2/Humbug/README.md

 - ench_gold_app_edible: Boolean, Allows players to eat Enchanted Golden Apples.
 If false, Enchanted Golden Apples are converted to normal Golden Apples
 - ench_gold_app_craftable: Boolean, Allows the Enchanted Golden Apple recipe to be used
 - wither_skull_drop_rate: Integer between -1 and 1000000, -1 is standard behavior.
 If a random number [0, 1000000) is less then this value, a wither skull drops.
 For example, 200000 is a 20% drop rate.
+- extra_wither_skele_spawn_rate: Integer between -1 and 1000000, -1 is standard behavior.
+If a random number [0, 1000000) is less then this value, a wither skeleton is spawned in the place of a zombie pigman.
+For example, 200000 is a 20% spawn rate.
 - remove_mob_drops: List<Integer>, a list of item IDs to remove from the dropped items when mobs are killed.
 The in-game command can also accept Material names.
 - disallow_record_playing: Boolean, Disables the ability for records to play in jukeboxes
 - allow_dye_sheep: Boolean, defaults to true.
 Allows sheep to be dyed directly (rather than dyeing each bit of wool).